Legate (ancient Rome): Roman Republic

-After the Marian reforms, the figure of the legatus as a major second-in-command was eliminated.
+After the changes in the army of the late Republic around the 1st century BCE (often referred to as the "Marian reforms", although the accuracy of this designation is disputed), the figure of the legate as a major second-in-command was eliminated.
 Multiple legati were assigned to every army, each in command of a legion, which was called legatus legionis.
 Julius Caesar made wide use of this title throughout the Gallic Wars.
 Initially, only conflicts on foreign ground had demanded the presence of legati, but the beginning of the Social War in 90 BC saw them being increasingly deployed in Italia.